WrestleMania 32: Preliminary matches

 Next was the André the Giant Memorial Battle Royal which saw several surprise entrants in the match, including legends Diamond Dallas Page and Tatanka, NXT call-up Baron Corbin making his main roster debut and former basketball player Shaquille O'Neal as a celebrity entry.
-Both O'Neal and Big Show performed a double chokeslam on Kane to start and the other wrestlers were then thrown aside (though not eliminated) by O'Neal and Show.
-After Fandango and Damien Sandow were eliminated by Show and O'Neal respectively, O'Neal and Show fought to the ropes, where the other participants eliminated them both.
+Both O'Neal and Big Show performed a double chokeslam on Kane to start and the other wrestlers were then thrown aside (though not eliminated) by O'Neal and Big Show.
+After Fandango and Damien Sandow were eliminated by Big Show and O'Neal respectively, O'Neal and Big Show fought to the ropes, where the other participants eliminated them both.
 In the end, Corbin won the match by last eliminating Kane.

-Wyatt Family member Erick Rowan was defeated by The Rock, setting a new record for the shortest match at WrestleMania.
+Wyatt Family member Erick Rowan (far left) was defeated by The Rock (right), setting a new record for the shortest match at WrestleMania.

 The Rock then made a grand entrance, which included the Dallas Cowboys Cheerleaders and The Rock using a flamethrower to set a big sign bearing his name ablaze.
 The Rock announced that WrestleMania 32 had set the all-time attendance record with 101,763, when he was confronted by The Wyatt Family (Erick Rowan, Bray Wyatt, and Braun Strowman).
 After some verbal back-and-forth, The Rock (who had his ring gear on underneath his street clothes) challenged them to a match.
 Rowan accepted the challenge and was quickly defeated following a Rock Bottom.
 WWE recognized the match length as six seconds, though other sources reported seven seconds.
 This set a new WrestleMania record for the shortest match, besting the previous record (11 seconds) set by Kane and Chavo Guerrero's match at WrestleMania XXIV.
 Enraged by this quick victory, the entire Wyatt Family then surrounded The Rock when surprisingly, John Cena emerged and helped The Rock clear the ring of the Wyatts.
 The segment ended when The Rock and Cena walked up the ramp and The Rock hugged his family before raising Cena's arm.
 The Rock's match against Erick Rowan proved to be his last wrestling match until he returned in 2024, where he wrestled alongside Roman Reigns against Cody Rhodes and Seth Rollins.